What is federal verification?

 Financial aid applicants may be selected by either the U.S. Department of Education or the Merrimack College Office of Financial Aid to verify the accuracy of information provided on the FAFSA.
 You will be notified by our office if you have been selected.

 If you are a new student, your offer of assistance is considered tentative, pending the completion of the verification process.
-If you are a returning student, you will not receive a financial aid award letter until the verification process is complete.
+If you are a returning student, you will not receive a financial aid award email notification until the verification process is complete.

 What documentation is required?